LilithWittmann/jugendschutzprogramm/README.md

 This project is licensed under the terms of the Apache 2.0 license.

 ## Disclaimer
 This project is not affiliated with or encouraged by the [Jugendschutzprogramm](https://www.jugendschutzprogramm.de/).
-However it is a helpful for journalists and researchers to check if a website is blocked by the [Jugendschutzprogramm](https://www.jugendschutzprogramm.de/).
+However, it is a helpful tool for journalists and researchers to check if a website is blocked by the [Jugendschutzprogramm](https://www.jugendschutzprogramm.de/).